avs42040/cloud-native-platform/README.md

 This demo only use k3d to deploy all services on Ubuntu linux distribution.
 Please free to adjust and use other Linux or Kubernetes distribution

 If any binary is missing, you can use our script in folder "Installation" to install the missing binary

+If you have other suggestion, or what this demo can be improve plase feel free to reach us